 Radical Welcome is a phrase we use at St. Mark’s to capture the kind of faith community we aspire to be.
 It begins with basic Christian theology: Christ loved anyone he encountered, without reservation.
 He challenges us as a Christian community to live with open spirits as a reflection of that love.
 Who might we be excluding, regardless of our intentions?

-A group of us began to explore Radical Welcome as an ideal in a class last fall.
+A group of us began to explore Radical Welcome as an ideal.
 Our text was a book of the same name by Stephanie Spellers, an Episcopal priest.
 It’s also available in the St. Mark’s library.

 By the end of the class, we had agreed on three goals, since approved by the Vestry: